-Produced in accordance with King County Code (KCC) 6.64.740, the 2018 Annual Report provides information on the number of taxicabs, for-hire vehicles, and transportation network company endorsed vehicles; the number of drivers licensed; service response times; complaints; and other information related to the for-hire transportation industry in King County between January 1, 2018, and December 31, 2018.
+Produced in accordance with King County Code (KCC) 6.64.740, the 2019 Annual Report provides information on the number of taxicabs, for-hire vehicles, and transportation network company endorsed vehicles; the number of drivers licensed; service response times; complaints; and other information related to the for-hire transportation industry in King County between January 1, 2019 and December 31, 2019.

 King County's (County) Records and Licensing Services Division (RALS) provides regulatory oversight and code enforcement services over the for-hire transportation industry in Washington's most populous County and is charged with safeguarding passengers, drivers, and the public.
-RALS regulates the operation of taxicabs in unincorporated King County.
-In 1995, the County entered into an interlocal agreement with the City of Seattle (Seattle), whereby the County manages all for-hire driver licensing functions for both jurisdictions, and Seattle manages all for-hire vehicle licensing functions for both jurisdictions.
-In addition, RALS has interlocal service agreements with 16 cities and the Port of Seattle (Port) to provide for-hire transportation regulatory services.
+RALS regulates the operation of the for-hire industry in unincorporated King County.
+In 1995, the County entered into an interlocal agreement with the City of Seattle (Seattle), whereby the County manages all for-hire driver licensing functions for both jurisdictions, and Seattle manages all for-hire vehicle licensing functions for both jurisdiction for both jurisdictions.
+In addition, RALS has interlocal service agreements with 16 cities and the Port of Seattle to provide for-hire transportation regulatory services.

-In the past several years, the most significant item to highlight occurred in September 2014 with the approval of Ordinance 17892, which followed on the heels of similar legislation adopted by Seattle in 2014.
-Ordinance 17892 authorized some of the most significant for-hire transportation related regulatory changes in over a decade.
+In recent years, the most significant item to highlight occurred in September 2014 with the approval of Ordinance 17892, which followed on the heels of similar legislation adopted by Seattle in 2014.
+Ordinance 17892 authorized some of the most significant for-hire transportation-related regulatory changes in over a decade.
 The ordinance added regulations for Transportation Network Companies (TNCs) and modified KCC Chapter 6.64, to streamline and update regulatory requirements across the for-hire transportation industry.

-In 2018, there were 601 taxicabs and 416 for-hire vehicles licensed to operate in unincorporated King County (and contract cities), with an additional 457 taxicabs licensed to operate only in Seattle.
+In 2019, there were 519 taxicabs and 211 for-hire vehicles licensed to operate in unincorporated King County (and contract cities), with an additional 322 taxicabs licensed to operate only in Seattle.

-Also in 2018, RALS processed 1,309 For-hire driver license applications and issued 1,253 for-hire driver licenses (includes November/December 2017 applications approved in 2018).
-This category of applications has continued a steady decline in recent years, as many drivers choose to apply for a for-hire driver permit and Vehicle Endorsement allowing them to drive for a TNC (and taxi or for-hire vehicle).
+Also in 2019, RALS processed 1,437 for-hire driver license applications and issued 1,385 for-hire driver licenses (includes November/December 2018 applications approved in 2019).
+This category of applications continues a steady decline in recent years as many drivers choose to apply for a for-hire driver permit and Vehicle Endorsement allowing them to drive for a TNC (and taxi or for-hire vehicle).

-TNC for-hire driver permits and Vehicle Endorsements continued to increase dramatically in 2018, with 86,506 applications received (includes duplicates, resubmittals, updates, etc.) of which, 31,676 drivers and 36,225 vehicles were approved to receive for-hire driver permits and vehicle endorsements.
+In 2019, RALS received 79,200 applications for TNC for-hire driver permits and Vehicle Endorsements (includes duplicates, resubmittals, updates, etc.).
+33,058 drivers and 34,309 vehicles were approved to receive for-hire driver permits and vehicle endorsements.
+While the number of permitted drivers increased for the fifth straight year, vehicle endorsement numbers decreased for the first year since TNC regulation began in 2014.